B2B buyers usually work on an extended buying cycle that can take anywhere from one month to eighteen, depending on the product or service.

 Lead nurturing helps to ensure that when a buyer is ready to make a purchase, your brand is front of mind.

-In fact, 70% of marketing teams believe the nurturing process is more important than the direct sales process, because it has a lasting effect on more customers overall.
+In fact, 70 percent of marketing teams believe the nurturing process is more important than the direct sales process, because it has a lasting effect on more customers overall.

-What’s more 79% of leads never convert into buying customers, and a lack of lead nurturing is the most common reason for such a poor performance.
+What’s more, 79 percent of leads never convert into buying customers, and a lack of lead nurturing is the most common reason for such a poor performance.

 Lead nurturing is an ongoing process that requires time and effort to implement effectively.
-However, once in place, you’ll see a significant improvement in conversion rates and an increase in sales.
+However, once in place, you’ll see a significant improvement in B2B lead generation conversion rates and an increase in sales.